suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-drop-in-story-collection-1.md

     content:
       -
         type: text
-        text: 'Brandon Objects And Stories meets at Brandon Library,IP27 0BQ.'
+        text: 'Newmarket Objects And Stories meets at Newmarket Library' -
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'The building has wide double doors for those that have extra accessibility requirements.'
+        text: 'The library has double doors for those that have accessibility needs' -
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is a carpark outside of the venue.'
+        text: 'There is carparking one to two minute walk from the venue.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There are bus routes that are a three to five minute walk from the venue. ' -
+        text: 'There are also bus routes that are one to two minute walk from the venue.'
+  -
     type: heading
     attrs: